Segfault-Org/Confman/README.md

 Each item will run in the following order:

+1. Verify: Perform a dry-run, to check if the environment is OK for applying.
+Return a non-zero value to skip this item.
+This will not make changes.
-1. Check: Perform a dry-run, to check if there would be no problem doing actual changes.
+2. Check: Perform a dry-run, to check if there would be no problem doing actual changes.
-2. Pre-exec hook: Do some preparation.
+3. Pre-exec hook: Do some preparation.
 This will make changes to your system.
-3. Run: Actually run.
+4. Run: Actually run.
-4. Post-exec hook: Do some cleanup.
+5. Post-exec hook: Do some cleanup.
 This will make changes to your system.

 If any of them fails, the whole item is marked as fail, and following items will not run.